 - Individuals in the Program of All-Inclusive Care for the Elderly who meet the eligibility criteria may enroll if they disenroll from PACE and enrolled in the Medicaid STAR+PLUS program for at least 30 days.

-- Eligible individuals participating in the CMS Independence at Home demonstration may switch to this demonstration project.
+- Eligible individuals participating in the Centers for Medicare & Medicaid Services (CMS) Independence at Home demonstration may switch to this demonstration project.

 Bexar Service Area